Pikey Peak Trek

 It is crucial that you check and carry the appropriate clothing as well as the necessary equipment before starting your trek.
 Packing is the first thing you have to do on a trek.

-So, You should bring your clothing and trekking gear according to the seasons you are traveling.
+So, you should bring your clothing and trekking gear according to the seasons you are traveling.
 Such as, during winter, carry warm clothes, and in the monsoon, carry raincoats.

 Physical exercises